weaviate/weaviate-python-client/docs/index.rst

 The Python client makes it easy to work with `Weaviate <https://weaviate.io/>`_.
 The client is tested for python 3.8 and higher.

-The client is tested for python 3.8 and higher.

 There are two versions of the Weaviate Python client.
 The latest version, v4, is redesigned to take advantage of a faster query interface and offers improved programming features.
 For more information, see:

 - `Python Client v4 overview <https://weaviate.io/developers/weaviate/client-libraries/python>`_